About Milan, Italy - Home | Contact | Sitemap

 Parco Sempione

-It is a project of Emilio Alemagna and it is situated between Castello Sforzesco and Piazza Sempione with the Arch of Peace.
+Was designed by Emilio Alemagna and rests between the Castello Sforzesco and Piazza Sempione with the Arch of Peace.
 It contains the Napoleonic Arena, the Aquarium, the Tower, the Art Theater, which is called Triennale and the city library.
-There are little ponds with a romantic bridge.
-This park is for everyone something: A play-ground for kids, a relaxing place on the grass for young people and who wants to stroll through a park or go to a museum – enjoy it …
+This beautiful park has a little somethign for everyone.
+The grounds, speckled with ponds and romantic bridges, contains play grounds for kids, a relaxing place on the grass for young people and multiple outdoor areas and museums in which to take a stroll – come enjoy!

 Parco Forlanini

 The entrance is at Via Corelli No. 124, which starts in Via Argonne and Viale Forlanini and goes to the Idroscalo.
-It has a size of 235 hectares and is the biggest green space in Milan.
-There are ponds a hill.
+It's a large park of 235 hectares remains the biggest green space in Milan.
+You'll find quite a few ponds a rolling green hills.

 Giardino della Villa Comunale